INDV Investors Have Opportunity to Lead Indivior PLC Securities Fraud Lawsuit

 LOS ANGELES, Sept.
-4, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Indivior PLC ("Indivior" or the "Company") (NASDAQ: INDV).
+6, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Indivior PLC ("Indivior" or the "Company") (NASDAQ: INDV).

 Class Period: February 22, 2024 – July 8, 2024